 - Restrict access to data.

-Processing data means, for example, that your business collects, shops, records, organises, structures or deletes personal data using One.com’s systems.
+Processing data means, for example, that your business collects, stores, records, organises, structures or deletes personal data using one.com’s systems.
 That data can be located in emails, web content, database content, etc.

 It doesn't matter if you are using tools that we provide, like Website Builder, or if you upload the data yourself.